Reds vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have come away with 23 wins in the 51 contests they have been listed as the underdogs in this season.
+- The Reds have gone 8-7 in games they were listed as the moneyline favorite (winning 53.3% of those games).

-- Cincinnati is 20-26 this season when entering a game as the underdog by -105 or more on the moneyline.
+- In games it has played as moneyline favorites with odds of -115 or shorter, Cincinnati has an 8-7 record (winning 53.3% of its games).

-- The moneyline set for this matchup implies the Reds have a 51.2% chance of coming away with a victory in the contest.
+- Based on this matchup's moneyline, the Reds have an implied win probability of 53.5%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!